sushree022/JavaPE3/README.md

 2. AdditionOfMatrix-
 		This takes input for number of rows and coloums and input for each coloumn and row.
 Then it adds both the matrices and gives 			the result.

+3. ChessBoard-
+		This takes number of rows as input and returns chess board pattern.